 I am a member of the Association of Popular Music Education, in addition to several other music education organizations.
 I am so proud to say that as of February 2018, I am a Little Kids Rock teacher.
 I believe this to be a life-changing organization and you should learn more about it.
 I take an unconventional approach to teaching, and I'm glad to share some of my best practices.
 Sometimes they work.

 If you're just dying for it, you can read my CV here.

 Welcome to my little corner of the world.

-*When I say "popular music" I mean that which is generally released for commercial distribution in the 20th century popular music model.
-You can pilfer the Billboard Hot 100 for theory goodies, but you don't always have to.
+I don't necessarily mean music that is so popular that students will be familiar with it.
 The most popular entry on this blog as of late has been about The Stranglers' "Golden Brown", which was a British single from the early 1980s.
 Kids will be weirded out by that, I promise, so you should play it in class as much as possible.